Trump ally Steve Bannon surrenders to federal prison to serve 4-month sentence on contempt charges

 “I am proud of going to prison,” Bannon said, adding he was “standing up to the Garland corrupt DOJ.”

-Shortly before he arrived to surrender, a small group of supporters, including Rep. Marjorie Taylor Greene, a Republican from Georgia, gathered on the side of the road outside the prison.
-They cheered as Greene and Bannon spoke during a news conference, holding up flags and signs supporting Bannon as a small group of protesters shouted, “Lock him up!” and “traitor!”
+Shortly before he arrived to surrender, a small group of supporters gathered on the side of the road outside the prison.
+They cheered as Bannon and GOP Rep. Marjorie Taylor Greene of Georgia spoke during a news conference, holding up flags and signs supporting Bannon as a small group of protesters shouted, “Lock him up!” and “traitor!”

 The crowd was rowdy, often breaking into chants of, “USA!”
-A Biden supporter taunted Bannon by yelling “traitor” while Trump supporters tried to shout her down.
+A supporter of President Joe Biden taunted Bannon by yelling “traitor” while Trump supporters tried to shout her down.
 Police had to stop traffic to allow the black SUV that Bannon was riding in to pull out of a church parking lot where Bannon’s supporters had gathered.

 A judge had allowed Bannon to stay free for nearly two years while he appealed but ordered him to report to prison Monday after an appeals court panel upheld his contempt of Congress convictions.
 The Supreme Court on Friday rejected his last-minute appeal to stave off his sentence.